steven-gardiner/piphone/instructions.md

 ## Connect to the Pi

     linux$ ssh root@alarmpi.local # will prompt for password

+default password is "root" I change the password for additional security but if it's never connected to a network it's not clear how big of a deal that it.

 ### Update arch code

     alarmpi# pacman -Syu

+This will prompt you to continue by pressing "y" or enter.
+Then it will download and install several updates which will take some time.

 ### Install required software

-    alarmpi# pacman -S nodejs rsync parallel mpc mpd espeak alsa-utils git
+    alarmpi# pacman -S nodejs rsync parallel mpc mpd espeak alsa-utils git alarmpi# mkdir -p /var/lib/mpd/music

+### Place music in mpd music directory

+    linux$ rsync -av /path/to/music/* root@alarmpi.local:/var/lib/mpd/music/

 ### Install the piphone package